stevemanavalan/IRTEX/README.md

 1. On server start up, it is noted that a csv file **'outputFeature.csv'** is generated within the **backend folder**.
 This is the file generated for the Toy dataset present within the folder **backend/image_dir/Toyset** (Consisting of 10 images)

-2. User can now upload an images clicking on browse button shown below :
+2. User can now upload an images clicking on browse button.

    ![](E:\OVGU\Sem2_Summer2020\Subjects\Project\Milestone_2\UI.png)